Shawn Phillips: Biography

-Phillips retired from music in the mid-1990s and qualified as an emergency medical technician (EMT) and firefighter in Texas.
-He moved to near Port Elizabeth, South Africa in 2000 with his wife Juliette and worked as a paramedic with the National Sea Rescue Institute.
-His album No Category, containing a mix of new and unreleased music featuring his longtime collaborators Paul Buckmaster and Peter Robinson, was released in 2002.
+Phillips semi-retired from music in the early 1990s and certified as an Emergency Medical Technician (EMT), a Firefighter in Spicewood, TX.
+He moved to Port Elizabeth, South Africa in 2003 with his wife Juliette and worked as a Sea Rescue Volunteer with the National Sea Rescue Institute.
+His album No Category, containing a mix of new and unreleased music featuring his longtime collaborators Paul Buckmaster, Leland Sklar, and Peter Robinson, was released in 2002.
+On June 6, 2006, the Nashville Symphony Orchestra performed the suite "Disturbing Horizons: Events in the Life of a Prince" comprising nine of Phillips' classical compositions.
 In 2007, his first live album, Living Contribution, was released, along with a live DVD of the same title.
-His early recordings were reissued on CD during the 1990s, together with several compilations of his work.
+His A&M recordings were reissued on CD during the 1990s by Wounded Bird Records, together with several compilations of his work.

+In 1994, Phillips toured South Africa with his manager Arlo Hennings.
+They were the first Americans to tour post-apartheid South Africa.
+The sold-out tour led to two more sold-out tours.
+Phillips' South Africa record label released the compilation CD Another Contribution in 1995 to honor the tours.
+Phillips also met his future wife in South Africa.

 Since 2016, Phillips has resided in Louisville, Kentucky, with Juliette and their son, Liam.
 He now divides his time between writing, recording, touring, and his EMT work.

 Of his EMT work, he says: “One of my EMT calls was an 89-year-old woman named Clara, who had fractured her pelvis from stepping out of bed too hard.
 I took a great deal of care to keep her from suffering before we transferred to Austin EMS.
 I said to her, ‘We’re gonna give you over to these guys, but you’re in very good hands.’
 She was very frightened.
 As I left, she grabbed me by the arm, looked me in the eyes, and said, ‘Thank you so much for taking care of me.’
 And the music business just disappeared into the distance.
 I got a double standing ovation in front of 657,000 people at the Isle of Wight in the 1970s.
 You can imagine the rush.
 But that moment with Clara was much more powerful, because that work is immediate.
 It’s as real as you can get.”